-USA Softball NCAA NFHS Batting Order JO Pool Play 110711 Junior Olympic Fast Pitch Pool Play: Nine defensive players will bat or teams have the following options: 1.
+USA Softball NCAA NFHS Batting Order JO Pool Play Junior Olympic Fast Pitch Pool Play: Nine defensive players will bat or teams have the following options: 1.
 Bat nine players without the DP/Flex.
 2. Bat nine Players and use the DP/Flex.
 3. Bat up to and including all roster players without a DP/Flex.
-4. Bat up to and including all roster players with the DP/Flex 7.2.F No such Rule No such Rule Batting Position The batter must take a position in the batter's box within 10 seconds after being directed by the umpire.
+4. Bat up to and including all roster players with the DP/Flex 7.2.F No such Rule No such Rule Batting Order JO Junior Olympic Fast Pitch Play: Nine defensive players will bat or teams have the following options: 1.
+Bat nine players without the DP/Flex.
+2. Bat nine Players and use the DP/Flex.
+3. Bat 10 with 1 EP without a DP/Flex.
+4. Bat 10 with 1 EP with the DP/Flex 7.2.F No such Rule No such Rule Batting Position The batter must take a position in the batter's box within 10 seconds after being directed by the umpire.
 7.3C The batter must be in the batter's box, catcher in catcher's box and the pitcher must be in contact with the pitcher's plate within 10 seconds after the pitcher receives the ball in preparation to pitch or after the umpire calls, "Play ball."
 11.2.1 A batter shall not delay the game by failing to promptly take her position with both feet completely inside the batter's box within 10 seconds after the ball is returned to the pitcher to prepare for the next pitch, or by stepping out of the box when the pitcher is on the pitcher's plate.
-7-3-1 Batter remains in the batter's box (between pitches) After entering the Batter's Box, the batter must remain in the box with at least one foot between pitches and while taking signals and practice swings.
+7-3-1 Batter remains in the batter's box (between en pitche JO: After entering the Batter's Box, the batter must remain in the box with at least one foot between pitches and while taking signals and practice swings.
 (There are eight exceptions).
 Violation can result in a warning or a strike being called.
 No pitch need be thrown.
 7.3D Effect No such Rule No such Rule